Choosing Trailer Deck Material

 For lighter duty trailers, the plank deck tends to be heavier than needed, but it does look nice.
 This works well for tilt top trailers and those that take some abuse on the deck (like hauling rock or concrete).

-Like all wood, it looks best when it’s new because the weather, and work, will take a toll.
-But not only in looks, structurally, wood has a finite life.
+Like all wood, it looks best when it is new because the weather, and work, will take a toll.
+A toll this is not only in looks, structurally, wood has a finite life.

 Non-Wood Plank(ish)

 There are non-wood plank materials like Trex that some people like.
-That’s good if the load is relatively light and the trailer deck is not abused, but these plastic style planks don’t take abuse well.
+It does make a reasonable trailer deck material for the right situations, like if the load is relatively light and the trailer deck is not abused.
+However, these plastic style planks do not take abuse very well.
 Please don’t choose Trex (or other plastic plank) for applications where the deck will see a lot of abuse.
 (Yes, like hauling large / sharp rock.)

 Expanded Metal

-Expanded metal is technically sheet, but we’ll treat it separatate because it is not solid.
+Expanded metal is technically a sheet material, but we will treat it separatate because it is not solid.
 Yes, expanded metal is great for as a trailer deck material – if the circumstances are right.
 Also think about it in terms of the folding tailgate, ramps surfaces, etc..
-There are many places where this discussion is applicable.
+There are many places where this is nice as a trailer deck material.

 There are 2 common types of expanded metal sheet – flat and raised.
 They both have good traction for both wheels and shoes, but especially the raised (non-flattened) style.